 There are a few cases where you can continue to run your AC, but you do so at your own risk.
 It's hard to answer this question without examining your system.

 Most of the time, we recommend shutting down the unit off and calling a professional.

 When should I do something about the noise?

-We recommend calling a professional as soon as you suspect there's a problem with your unit.
-While AC repairs can be stressful and an unexpected spend, it's better to get problems taken care of right away.
-Getting a professional could help lower future expenses and keep your system running longer.
+We recommend calling a professional as soon as you suspect there's a problem with your system.
+While AC repairs can be stressful and an unexpected spend, it's better to get problems fixed right away.
+Getting a professional could help reduce future expenses and keep your system running longer.

 Not sure if your air conditioner is making any of these noises?
 Please fill out the form below for a free, in-home consultation.